aloretocornidez/workshops/linux-workshop/readme.md

   - Web Development
   - Embedded Systems

-- Linux offers endless customizability
+- Linux offers endless customization
-- Privacy is much easier to maintain on Linux.
+- Privacy is much easier to maintain on Linux
 - Free-Open Source software
 - Cool software that I use